exposit/pythia-oracle/README.md

 ### Pythia-Oracle 1.5.0

+### Pythia only runs under Python 2.7 with Kivy2.

+**If you are installing on Windows, be sure to select the "set environment paths automatically" option in the Python installer (more [here](#how-do-i-install-this)).
+You will need to scroll down to see it!**

 Project page is [here](https://exposit.github.io/pythia-oracle/).
 My blog is [here](https://exposit.github.io/katamoiran/).
 A guide is in this repository, in [help.md](https://github.com/exposit/pythia-oracle/blob/master/HELP.md).

 Table of Contents